-- The Cameo: Donald Bastard (a parody character created by John K) makes a brief appearance late in the cartoon.
+- The Cameo: Donald Bastard (a parody character created by John K.) makes a brief appearance late in the cartoon.

 - Deus ex Machina: The main conflict of the story (Slab and Ernie having to eat a face) is solved by Donald Bastard showing up on their doorstep for LITERALLY no reason, and he just happens to eat faces.
 He eats the face, and then is thrown out of the house so George does not find out.

-- Don't Make Me Take My Belt Off: George threatens to do this if Slab and Ernie don't eat the face.
+- Don't Make Me Take My Belt Off!: George threatens to do this if Slab and Ernie don't eat the face.

 - Enforced Plug: At the end of the short, there is a short promotion for Shimmy Shack, a vegan food truck.
 Justified since it's a Kickstarter reward.